The answer is simple: so the blood doesn’t show.

 Put yourself in the editor’s shoes.
 He or she is interested in writing about your product and the readers expect to be able to find the item in local stores, online, or in manufacturers catalogs.
 If your product is not widely available to purchase, the editor will not write about the product.
 If you do not have enough stock of your product, you are doing yourself a disservice spending money on marketing it!

 I have had people track me down because they wanted a specific product and could not find it at the retail store mentioned in the article because the item had sold out.
 One Christmas, I was practically running a mail order operation out of the agency because frantic customers were calling for one specific product that did not have wide retail distribution.

 Trade books usually publish one month in advance.
 Consumer books publish three, yes three months in advance.
 If you’re hoping for a December magazine story, you’d better start planning in July or August!
 If your agency is creative, it will come up with innovative “hooks” for your products or services.

 Overall, public relations is a wonderful marketing tool, but you must learn the basics to understand how it can work for your company.
 That’s why I want to encourage you to join the Public Relations Academy to increase your website traffic, sell more products, attract advertisers, or build a massive online following that attracts brand partnership opportunities and media attention using the power of influence and publicity.

 The Public Relations Academy membership is a “done-with-you” opportunity.
-It includes a monthly PR plan, pitch templates and influence building strategy.
+It includes a monthly plan, pitch templates and influence building strategy.
 You could apply my strategy to your own business, build your personal brand as an industry influencer, or use it for your clients publicity.